Aruvaro-Chulvi/OFFLINED/README.md

 **OFFLINED** is designed for individuals and organizations that require reliable access to knowledge and tools without depending on continuous internet connectivity, including:

-- **Preparedness and outdoor communities** seeking dependable offline information and tools.
+- **People from Preparedness and outdoor communities** seeking dependable offline information and tools.
-- **Schools, libraries, and educational programs** in low-connectivity or high-cost connectivity regions.
+- **Students at Schools, libraries, and educational programs** in low-connectivity or high-cost connectivity regions.
-- **NGOs and emergency response teams** operating in field, disaster, or infrastructure-limited environments.
 - **Researchers, archivists, and educators** who value self-hosted, long-term access to reference material.
 - **Privacy-conscious users** who prefer fully local computation, storage, and control over their data.